mr-rithish/DDS-NET/README.md

 ## **🪄Custom UI**

 DDS-NET Uses [Tailwindcss](https://tailwindcss.com/docs/styling-with-utility-classes) to handle all the CSS heavy lifting.
-When making changes to the UI, update continuously using the simple command in comp-root.
+When making changes to the UI, update continuously using the simple command in /DDS-NET.

 ```bash
 npm run dev